tomdee/kubernetes/docs/getting-started-guides/ubuntu-calico.md

 sudo cp -f calico-kubernetes-master/config/master/kubernetes-master.manifest /etc/kubernetes/manifests
 ```

+Kubernetes will spot the new file and act on it automatically.
 You should see the `apiserver`, `controller-manager` and `scheduler` containers running.
 It may take some time to download the docker images - you can check if the containers are running using `docker ps`.

 ### Install Calico on Master